leticia/leticia/README.md

 - I’m interested in Public Health and next-gen Government Technology 🏥 🏛️

-- My favorite areas in Health are Genetics, Epidemiology and Immunology 🧬
+- My favorite areas in Health are Genetics, Epidemiology, Immunology and Microbiology (it's a *lot* to study) 🧬

 - I'm perfecting my Python and R skills and trying to find time to learn Julia 🌱